rbpatt2019/rbpatt2019.github.io/_pages/cv.md

 {% include base_path %}

-## Education
+## EDUCATION

 ### The University of Oxford, Oxford, UK

 _MSc by Research_, Medical Science, Oct.
 2019
-- Thesis: _Investigating the effects of autophagic perturbations on mitochondrial function_
+- Thesis: _Investigating the effects of autophagic perturbations on mitochondrial function in Parkinson's Disease_

-### Johns Hopkins University, Baltimore, MD, USA

-_BSc_, Neuroscience and Molecular & Cellular Biology, May 2015
-- General Honors (GPA: 3.91)

-_Minor_, Spanish for the Professions, May 2015

-## Professional Development

 ### Foundation for Advanced Education in the Sciences, Bethesda, MD, USA

 _BIOF399_, Deep Learning for Healthcare Image Analysis, Sept. - Dec.
 2019
--	Applications of convolutional neural networks (CNNs) to MRI scans using MXNet to create GPU accelerated networks.
+-	Applications of convolutional neural networks (CNNs) to data to create GPU accelerated networks using Keras and TensorFlow.

 _BIOF509_, Applied Machine Learning, Feb. - May 2019
 -	Broad, practical introduction to machine learning, covering regression, random forest, K-means clustering, and deep learning using scikit-learn and tensorflow.